sensu/sensu-docs/content/sensu-go/5.18/getting-started/enterprise.md

 ## Contact us for a free trial

+Sensu's commercial features are [free for your first 100 entities][7].
-For a personalized demo and free trial of commercial features at scale in Sensu Go, [contact the Sensu sales team][1].
+If your Sensu installation includes more than 100 entities, [contact the Sensu sales team][1] for a personalized demo and free trial of commercial features at scale in Sensu Go.

 Manage your Sensu account and contact support through [account.sensu.io][2].

 - [Contact the Sensu sales team][1]